ComposioHQ/composio-fastapi/README.new.md

     }
 ```

-Now, on your client app you can make a request to this endpoint and your user will get a URL which they can use to authenticate themselves.
+Now, on your client app you can make a request to this endpoint and your user will get a URL which they can use to authenticate.

-## Setup FastAPI service
+## Set up FastAPI service

-We will use [`FastApi`](https://fastapi.tiangolo.com/) to build an HTTP service that authenticates your users and let's them interact with your agent.
+We will use [`FastAPI`](https://fastapi.tiangolo.com/) to build an HTTP service that authenticates your users and lets them interact with your agent.
 This guide will also provide you with the best practices for using composio client in production environments.

-### Setup dependencies
+### Set up dependencies

 FastAPI allows [dependency injection](https://fastapi.tiangolo.com/reference/dependencies/) to simplify the usage of SDK clients which are required to be singletons.
-We also recommend you to use `composio` SDK client as singleton.
+We also recommend you to use the `composio` SDK client as a singleton.

 ```python
 import os